hackforla/UI-UX/.github/ISSUE_TEMPLATE/start-a-new-make-a-guide-issue.md

 We need to create a guide for [name of item] so that [purpose of the item]

 ### Action Items
-- [ ] Gather examples of how other Hack for LA projects or volunteers have done this (if applicable), adding each example as a link in the resources section below
+- [ ] Gather examples of how other Hack for LA projects or volunteers have done this (if applicable), adding each example as a link in the resources section below.
+It is really important to annotate as you go in this issue, so that if you have to stop working on the issue, its already up to date with your findings.
    - [ ] If the guidance you received from the teams that have done this practice was not sufficient, remove the "Guide: Gather Examples" label and add the "Guide: Research" label
 - [ ] Research existing information about [name of item] in [relevant resources, articles, etc.]
    - [ ] Once done, evaluate if the guide requires a template.
 If it does then